asermax/lastfm_extension/README.md

 ================

-To install, just execute the install.sh script (this will install the plugin locally, it will only be avaible for the current user).
+To install, just execute the install.sh script (this will install the plugin locally, it will only be available for the current user).